Configuring PCF Dev

 Note: If you are using PCF Dev v0.30 or earlier, see Configuring PCF Dev (Legacy).

 PCF Dev supports several different configurations.
-This topic describes how to start PCF Dev with specific memory usage, core count usage, custom startup .iso files, and Cloud Foundry services, among others.
+This topic describes how to start PCF Dev with specific memory usage, core count usage, custom startup .iso and .tgz files, and Cloud Foundry services, among others.
 It also describes ease-of-use functionality, including automatically targeting PCF Dev and trusting PCF Dev certificates.

 cf dev start command supports the following configuration-specific flags at startup: